Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Blocks J, K, P & Q Magistrates Court Building 1936-1941

-Magistrate’s Court buildings on Fox Street takes up four city blocks and is bounded buy Marshall, Ntemi Piliso (Old West Str) & Miriam Makeba Streets (Old Bezhuidenhout Str).
+Magistrate’s Court buildings on Fox Street take up four city blocks and are bounded by Marshall, Ntemi Piliso (Old West Str) & Miriam Makeba Streets (Old Bezhuidenhout Str).
 The foundation stone was laid on 24 Sep 1936.
 The building was designed by John Perry & Lightfoot with a classicist design.
-Unlike some of the higher re-inforced concrete surrounding buildings, the court buildings were built low with regular brick load-bearing walls and finished with sandstone sheets.
+Unlike some of the higher reinforced concrete surrounding buildings, the court buildings were built low with regular brick load-bearing walls and finished with sandstone sheets.
 It was completed in 1941.
 The building also features some important national artwork incorporated into the design by Pierneef, Le Roux Smith Le Roux, and Collin Gill.
 John Perry, a Cape architect, was also responsible for the Library Library buildings.
 Both the library and magistrates’ designs were won by Perry via design competitions.

 Mandela was a feature in the building both as an attorney and accused.
 In 1952, twenty leaders of the Defiance Campaign including Mandela and Sisulu were arrested and charged under the Suppression of Communism Act at the court.
 It also saw the first appearance of the accused in the 1956 Treason Trial.